Pocahontas: Death

 In March 1617, Rolfe and Pocahontas boarded a ship to return to Virginia, but they had sailed only as far as Gravesend on the River Thames when Pocahontas became gravely ill.
 She was taken ashore, where she died from unknown causes, aged approximately 21 and "much lamented".
 According to Rolfe, she declared that "all must die"; for her, it was enough that her child lived.
-Speculated causes of her death include pneumonia, smallpox, tuberculosis, hemorrhagic dysentery ("the Bloody flux") and poisoning.
+Speculated causes of her death include pneumonia, smallpox, tuberculosis, hemorrhagic dysentery (the "bloody flux") and poisoning.

 Pocahontas's funeral took place on March 21, 1617, in the parish of St George's Church, Gravesend.
 Her grave is thought to be underneath the church's chancel, though that church was destroyed in a fire in 1727 and its exact site is unknown.
-Since 1958 she has been commemorated by a life-sized bronze statue in St. George's churchyard, a replica of the 1907 Jamestown sculpture by the American sculptor William Ordway Partridge.
+Since 1958, she has been commemorated by a life-sized bronze statue in St. George's churchyard, a replica of the 1907 Jamestown sculpture by the American sculptor William Ordway Partridge.

 Legacy

 Pocahontas and John Rolfe had a son, Thomas Rolfe, born in January 1615.
 Thomas and his wife, Jane Poythress, had a daughter, Jane Rolfe, who was born in Varina, in present-day Henrico County, Virginia, on October 10, 1650.
 Jane married Robert Bolling of present-day Prince George County, Virginia.
 Their son, John Bolling, was born in 1676.
 John Bolling married Mary Kennon and had six surviving children, each of whom married and had surviving children.

 In 1907, Pocahontas was the first Native American to be honored on a U.S. stamp.
 She was a member of the inaugural class of Virginia Women in History in 2000.
-In July 2015, the Pamunkey Native tribe became the first federally recognized tribe in the state of Virginia; they are descendants of the Powhatan chiefdom, of which Pocahontas was a member.
+In July 2015, the Pamunkey Native tribe became the first federally recognized tribe in the state of Virginia; they are descendants of the Powhatan Confederacy, of which Pocahontas was a member.
 Pocahontas is the twelfth great-grandmother of the American actor Edward Norton.